 Lx Factory Market and newly open EMUA Museum

 Lx Factory is a great converted factory in Alcântara: if you haven’t been yet, you definitely check it out now that most shops and the weekly market is open again.
-In LX Factory you find great cafes, restaurants, the Pequeno Jardim Flower truck, a great Magazin Shop with international newspaper and magazines, design shops for kids and grown-ups, Organii for natural skin products, clothes shops, and much more.
+In LX Factory you find great cafes, restaurants, the Pequeno Jardim Flower truck, a great Magazin Shop with international newspapers and magazines, design shops for kids and grown-ups, Organii for natural skin products, clothes shops, and much more.

 Among the restaurants, I can suggest the newly open Bogorodo, A Praça for Portuguese fusion cuisine, Mex Factory (you can dine on a Lucha Libre ring) The Burger Factory, and The Therapist LX.